maxwolfe/autocsr/docs/index.rst

 Certificates can optionally contain a plethora of pre-defined and custom attributes which map an ``oid`` to a binary value.
-Because we primarily use YAML for our configuration files, we require that attribute values are base64 encoded in the config file when defining attributes.
+Because we primarily use YAML for our templates, we require that attribute values are base64 encoded in the template when defining attributes.
 Optionally for predefined attributes, a string name can be used instead of the dotted-string ``oid``.